mdn/content/files/en-us/web/api/prioritized_task_scheduling_api/index.md

 ### Feature checking

-Check whether prioritized task scheduling is supported by testing for the `scheduler` property in the global "`this`" exposed to the current scope.
+Check whether prioritized task scheduling is supported by testing for the `scheduler` property in the global scope.

 The code below prints "Feature: Supported" if the API is supported on this browser.